IBM-Cloud/docs/services/mobilepush/back_files/t_advance_badge_sound_payload.md

 ```

-## Holding Android notifications
+# Holding notifications for Android
 {: #hold-notifications-android}

-When your application goes into background, you probably want push notification to hold back notifications sent to your application.
+When your application goes into background, you probably want Push to hold back notifications that are sent to your application.
 To hold notifications, call the hold() method in the onPause() method of the activity that is handling push notifications.

 ```
 @Override